-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 Legal Entity Identifier : 213800XCXV4261JS0U74 BNP PARIBAS FUNDS EURO HIGH YIELD SHORT
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 good governance practices.

-DURATION BOND

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Product name :
+Sustainable

+investment means

+an investment in an

+economic activity

+that contributes to

+an environmental

+or social objective,

+provided that the

+investment does

+not significantly

+harm any

+environmental or

+social objective and

+that the investee

+companies follow

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.